-The PYURE SLIMLINETM device performed to manufacturer specifications and demonstrated a progressive and dramatic reduction of active virus after 120 minutes of exposure in aerosol form and 180 minutes of exposure in surface testing.
-The live SARS-CoV-2 virus was not detectable after these timepoints, (levels were below the 120 TCID50 / ml limit of quantification.
+The PYURE MDU/Rx[TM] device performed to manufacturer specifications and demonstrated a progressive and dramatic reduction of live virus after 80 minutes of exposure in aerosol form and 180 minutes of exposure in surface testing.
+The live SARS-CoV-2 virus was not detectable at these timepoints (levels were below the 120 TCID50 / ml limit of quantification).

 Every effort was made to simulate a real-life environment in the chamber while taking into consideration the special precautions needed when working with a Biosafety Level 3 Pathogen.
-Taking into consideration the starting concentration of active SARS-CoV-2 virus, the volume aerosolized, and the volume inoculated, one could assume that the likelihood of entering an environment with this quantity of pathogen in a real-life circumstance to be unlikely.
+Taking into consideration the high starting concentration of active SARS-CoV-2 virus, the volume aerosolized, and the volume inoculated, one could assume that the likelihood of entering an environment with this quantity of pathogen in a real-life circumstance to be unlikely.

 When aerosolizing pathogens and collecting said pathogens, there are variables that cannot be fully accounted for, namely, placement of pathogen, collection volume, collection points, drop rate, surface saturation, viral destruction on collection, viral destruction on nebulization, and possibly others.
 Every effort was made to address these constraints with the design and execution of the trials.
-And these efforts are reflected in the meaningful recovery of virus in the control test.
+These efforts are reflected in the meaningful recovery of live virus in the control tests.

-Taking these variables into account, there was a large amount of sterilization achieved by the SLIMLINETM device in the first 60 minutes.
-The reduction in air and on surfaces was significant and consistent with the manufacturer's claims that the organic oxidants produced by the SLIMLINETM device diffuse into a treated space and destroy the virus in air and on surfaces.
-Overall, the SLIMLINETM device showed substantial efficacy in the destruction of SARS-CoV-2USA_CA1/2020 in air and on surfaces.
+Taking these variables into account, there was a high rate of virus destruction achieved by the MDU/Rx[TM] device.
+The reduction in air and on surfaces was significant and consistent with the manufacturer's claims that the organic oxidants produced by the MDU/Rx[TM] device diffuse into a treated space and destroy the virus in air and on surfaces.
+Overall, the MDU/Rx[TM] device showed substantial efficacy in the destruction of SARS-CoV-2USA CA1/2020 in air and on surfaces.